Trinidad Pardo de Tavera: Life in Paris

-In Paris, who was still plagued by the aftermath of the Franco-Prussian War and the Paris Commune that had happened around 1870 until 1871, the Pardos de Tavera befriended many powerful French politicians, including Prime Minister Léon Gambetta and presidents Maurice de MacMahon and Jules Grévy.
-The Pardos de Tavera made a living by receiving the income made by their real properties left in the Philippines.
+In Paris, which was still plagued by the aftermath of the Franco-Prussian War and the Paris Commune that had happened around 1870 until 1871, Pardos de Tavera befriended many powerful French politicians, including Prime Minister Léon Gambetta and presidents Maurice de MacMahon and Jules Grévy.
+Pardos de Tavera made a living by receiving the income made by their real properties left in the Philippines.

 Trinidad enrolled at the University of Paris to continue his degree in medicine.
-One of his prominent professors was Étienne Stéphane Tarnier (1828–1897), an obstetrician and one of the pioneers of introducing Pasteur and Lister theories in obstetrics.
+One of his prominent professors was Étienne Stéphane Tarnier (1828–1897), an obstetrician and one of the pioneers of introducing Pasteur and Lister's theories in obstetrics.
 While at the university, he met Louise Ivanovna Krilof and Maria Nikolaevna Lujine, Russian Nihilists.
-At a visit to one of them, Trinidad learned the idea of the Nihilist movement and shared his own experience of repression while in the Philippines.
+During a visit to one of them, Trinidad learned the ideas of the Nihilist movement and shared his own experience of repression while in the Philippines.